 After a serious collision, the trucking company’s claims adjuster begins to protect the trucking company’s interests immediately.
 An investigator will begin to collect evidence in order to defend or minimize the claim.
-The trucking company may also attempt to steer you away from a trucking accident lawyer, because they know that if you have a trucking accident attorney, you are statistically likely to receive a greater settlement.
+The trucking company may also attempt to steer you away from a trucking accident lawyer, because they know that if you have a truck accident attorney, you are statistically likely to receive a greater settlement.
 The trucking company takes immediate measures to actively insure that they are protected against your claim as much as possible.
 What have you done to protect yourself and your family as the result of permanent disability, fatal trucking accidents, or other tragedy?

 Don’t rely on the police to get it right- act fast and extensively investigate the circumstances of your accident.
 Whether you have a serious injury or wrongful death claim, we ensure that no stone is left unturned by thoroughly:

 - Interviewing witnesses, police officers, tow truck drivers, emergency medical personnel, doctors and nurses

 - Examining police reports, toxicology reports, doctor’s reports of injuries, and autopsy reports

 - Preserving the evidence by making sure vehicles and other physical evidence are inspected, cataloged and photographed as soon after the accident as possible.
 It’s also extremely important to document the scene of the crash, the time and day of the week it took place, as well as any special conditions that may have existed (construction, poor pavement, inadequate roadway signs).

 - Gathering black box or ECM (Engine Control Module) information from the semi truck to assess exactly what happened in the minutes and seconds before and after the crash.